 I do this instead of roasting the whole cove intact, because I feel I waste more when I roast garlic that way.

-In a large 12-inch skillet, sauteé shallots in olive oil until tender.
-Add in the garlic paste and Italian seasoning, stirring to combine.
+In a large 12-inch skillet, sauté 1 large, diced shallot in 1 teaspoon olive oil until tender.
+Add in the roasted garlic paste and 2 teaspoons Italian seasoning, stirring to combine.
+If using, add the red pepper flakes with the italian seasoning.
 Smells heavenly!

-Then pour in the wine and the pureed San Marzano tomatoes and the tomato sauce.
-Stir to combine.
-Allow the sauce to simmer for 15 to 25 minutes before serving.
-I was prepping the sauce to make spaghetti on Sunday so I only simmered it for 10 minutes because I knew I would be simmering it the following day with the spaghetti meat.
+Allow the sauce to simmer for 15 to 25 minutes before serving if using right away.
+If making the sauce in advance, I only simmer it for 10 minutes because I know I would be simmering it the following day with the spaghetti and meat sauce.
+Season with 1-1/4 teaspoon kosher salt and 1/2 teaspoon black pepper – or to taste.

 Enjoy!
 And if you give this Roasted Garlic Marinara recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!